-Although I will solve the model with a global projection method, it is useful to gain analytic insight by a first-order approximation around the risky steady state as described by Lopez, Lopez-Salido, and Vazquez-Grande (2016).
+Although I will solve the model with a global projection method, it is useful to gain analytic insight into the model's mechanism by a first-order approximation around the risky steady state as described by Lopez et al. (2020).
 (Since the asset pricing implications of the model are crucial here, an approximation around the deterministic steady state would be inappropriate.)

 It turns out that there are particular values for the free parameters ξ_1 and ξ_2 such that the approximate solutions for consumption and inflation are to a first-order perturbation around the risky steady state.
-In words, average inflation is zero, and the equilibrium dependence of consumption and inflation on surplus consumption is zero.
-(To a first-order approximation price dispersion is a trivial process, $\Delta_t = 0$.)
+In words, the equilibrium dependence of consumption and inflation on surplus consumption is zero.15

-$$c_t - a_t = (1 - \alpha)n + \psi_c a{Tt}, \qquad \qquad \pi_t = \psi\pi a{Tt}$$
+$$c_t - a_t = (1 - \alpha)n + \psi_c a{Tt}, \qquad \pi_t = \pi^ + \psi\pi a{Tt}$$ (24)

-Therefore, by an appropriate choice of free parameters ξ_1 and ξ_2 (or, equivalently, of the levels of surplus market- and home-consumption S_c and S_h), the model is able to produce a separation between risk premia and quantity dynamics that preserves the implications for quantities and inflation of the basic New Keynesian model with CRRA utility.
-The two parameters control the spillover of habit dynamics onto equilibrium quantities and inflation.

-Intertemporally, households balance strong intertemporal substitution and precautionary saving motives, thereby disciplining, via ξ_1 , the variation in the real risk-free rate and hence in households' incentives to save and consume, through (15).
+Therefore, by an appropriate choice of free parameters ξ_1 and ξ_2 (or, equivalently, of the levels of surplus market and home consumption S_c and S_h), the model is able to produce a separation between risk premia and quantity dynamics that preserves the implications for quantities and inflation of the basic New Keynesian model with CRRA utility.
+Intertemporally, households balance strong intertemporal substitution and precautionary saving motives, thereby disciplining, via ξ_1 , the variation in the real risk-free rate and hence in households' incentives to save and consume, through (21).
+For example, a choice of $\xi_1 = 0$ would imply that the risk-free rate is not driven by the surplus consumption ratio, as would be implied by a model without habits.